Recent papers by Andrew HodgesTwistor diagrams home page

 I made brief visits to Princeton and the Perimeter Institute in April and May 2012, combining these with giving talks as part of the Alan Turing centenary year.
 From 26 to 31 August I participated in a major workshop on amplitudes at the Banff International Research Station, Alberta, Canada, speaking about the gravitational MHV formula.

 A major paper by Nima Arkani-Hamed and five collaborators, Scattering Amplitudes and the Positive Grassmannian, appeared at the very end of 2012.
 The very beautiful discoveries detailed in this paper have restored the centrality of the twistor diagram formalism, and opened completely new lines of development.

 This invited article by me in Nature Physics 9, 205-206, 2 April 2013, doi:10.1038/nphys2597 described the impact of these recent advances on fundamental physics.

 The papers on gravitational scattering, as published in 2011 and 2012, were merged and published in July 2013 in the Journal of High Energy Physics, as New expressions for gravitational scattering amplitudes, JHEP 2013:75, doi 10.1007/JHEP07(2013)075.Thanks to generous invitations, in 2013 I was able to visit the IAS again in March/April.
-I participated in a CERN workshop in July, in the Clay Mathematics Institute workshop on Number Theory and Physics at Oxford on 2 October, and will participate in a similar meeting at the Simons Center for Geometry and Physics, Stony Brook, NY, in December.
+I participated in a CERN workshop in July, in the Clay Mathematics Institute workshop on Number Theory and Physics at Oxford on 2 October, and in a similar meeting at the Simons Center for Geometry and Physics, Stony Brook, NY, in December.